mosull20/dark-side-ms3/TESTING.md

 ### Bugs & Fixes

 * Had problems conecting to MongoDB initially.
 I double checked all syntax, created new user to access the database and still was unable to solve this problem.
 After creating a new account, new cluster, new database and user I was able to then get it all functioning properly.

+* After adding functionality for 'admin' user to edit (and delete) all reviews regardless of who added them, I found initially the added-by field would be overwritten and the review now showed as added-by admin rather than original user and would no longer display on the user's profile page.
+Code Institute Tutor suggested looking in to using the `$set` operator to only update fields contained in the dict being created and then leaving out the 'added-by' field.
+This worked to solve the issue.

 * After adding a couple of reviews with the title name in lowercase, I found that the Sort by Title function returned the non-capitalized titles at the end, sorted only as compared to each other as opposed to being sorted together with the capitalized names.
 I first tried to use the .lower() method as I was sorting the results but this resulted in an error.
 The solutions I was finding after googling the issue seemed overly complicated but I did find out it is common of MongoDB to return sort requests in this way, and so I decided to try the .capitalize() method as the title name is being sent to Mongo Db instead.
 This very simple solution worked to solve this problem.
 Further to this, I then changed .capitalize() method to .title() after once more consulting google, as I wanted the movie or book titles to capitalize each word in the title rather than only the first.